Package 'monty'

 • domain: Information on the parameter domain.
 This is a two column matrix with length(parameters) rows representing each parameter.
 The parameter minimum and maximum bounds are given as the first and second column.
 Infinite values (-Inf or Inf) should be used where the parameter has infinite domain up or down.
 Currently used to translate from a bounded to unbounded space for HMC, but we might also use this for reflecting proposals in MCMC too, as well as a fast way of avoiding calculating densities where proposals fall out of bounds.
 If not present we assume that the model is valid everywhere (i.e., that all parameters are valid from -Inf to Inf.
 If unnamed, you must provide a domain for all parameters.
 If named, then you can provide a subset, with parameters that are not included assumed to have a domain of (-Inf, Inf).

-• direct_sample: A function to sample directly from the parameter space, given a monty_rng object to sample from.
+• direct_sample: A function to sample directly from the parameter space, given a monty_rng object to sample from (see monty_rng_create).
 In the case where a model returns a posterior (e.g., in Bayesian inference), this is assumed to be sampling from the prior.
 We'll use this for generating initial conditions for MCMC where those are not given, and possibly other uses.
 If not given then when using monty_sample() the user will have to provide a vector of initial states.

 • gradient: A function to compute the gradient of density with respect to the parameter vector; takes a parameter vector and returns a vector the same length.
 For efficiency, the model may want to be stateful so that gradients can be efficiently calculated after a density calculation, or density after gradient, where these are called with the same parameters.
 This function is optional (and may not be well defined or possible to define).

 • set_rng_state: A function to set the state (this is in contrast to the rng that is passed through to direct_sample as that is the sampler's rng stream, but we assume models will look after their own stream, and that they may need many streams).
 Models that provide this method are assumed to be stochastic; however, you can use the is_stochastic property (via monty_model_properties()) to override this (e.g., to run a stochastic model with its deterministic expectation).
-This function takes a raw vector of random number state from monty_rng and uses it to set the random number state for your model; this is derived from the random number stream for a particular chain, jumped ahead.
+This function takes a raw vector of random number state from a monty_rng and uses it to set the random number state for your model; this is derived from the random number stream for a particular chain, jumped ahead.

 • get_rng_state: A function to get the RNG state; must be provided if set_rng_state is present.
 Must return the random number state, which is a raw vector (potentially quite long).